The Prompt Course · 5 lessons · Free

 PART 2 — Communication preferences

-Always respond in English unless otherwise specified.
+Always respond in Swedish unless otherwise specified.

 Be direct and concrete — no unnecessary introductions or conclusions.

-PART 3 — Areas of expertise to prioritize
+PART 3 — Expertise areas to prioritize

 PART 4 — Specific instructions